mccanne/sharkfest/README.md

 ```
 echo '{s:"hello"}' | zq -Z "put copy:=this" -
 ```
-Zed is strongly typed and `this` always implies its type:
+`this` is a value, so it always has type:
 ```
 echo '{s:"hello"}' | zq -Z "put typeof_this:=typeof(this)" -
 ```